 We have a number of Missions Partners worldwide that we work with and support.
 We financially support them through Kingdom Builders events or special occasions at Church services.
 We send teams to work with some our partners on a regular basis and also support and give financially towards other needs and disasters as they arise.

 CURRENT MISSIONS AREAS

-TEJAS ASIA – INDIA SCHOOL
+TEJAS ASIA – NEW DELHI, INDIA

 They rescue children from the streets; protecting them from child labor and giving them back their childhood by giving care, support and shelter.
 They also run Skill Houses and empowerment programs for destitute women and help them in starting micro-enterprise projects.
 They work to improve basic education, prevent the spread of disease, increase access to clean water, expand economic opportunities and create a better future for these women.